RushabhParmar12/web3.js/docs/XDC3-utils.rst

 .. code-block:: javascript

-    web3.utils.isAddress(address)
+    xdc3.utils.isAddress(address)

-Checks if a given string is a valid Ethereum address.
+Checks if a given string is a valid XinFin address.
 It will also check the checksum, if the address has upper and lowercase letters.

 ----------